 This cream colored fabric with irregularities is available in a very loose weave to look almost like gauze or as an almost close (still somewhat open) weave fabric in a cream color.
 Different grades of cheesecloth are available with different looseness in the weave.
 So you have to look at the thread count number as well as grade mentioned to buy the cheesecloth you want.

 Because of its loose weave, it is great for filtering purposes.
-When you make cottage cheese you have to filter out the whey while retaining the curdled solid substances which will eventually form cheese.
+When you make cottage cheese you have to filter out the whey while retaining the curdled solid materials which will eventually form cheese.
 It is not too loose that everything will fall out but not too thick that the thick whey water will not escape.
 The ideal cloth to make cheese, also because you can also shape it the way you want and keep it till it is ready.
 You can also use it to drain liquid from food.
 It is multipurpose in a kitchen.